Crested Coua: Medium-sized and most attractive bird

 The nest is built in a tree or bush and is made from twigs.

 Utters a loud, descending ‘koa-koa-koa’, mainly before sunset.
-They respond to each others calls creating a chorus effect.
+They respond to each other calls creating a chorus effect.

 Species: C. cristata